 where

-Here, $\mathbf{x}_t$ and $\mathbf{x}_{t-1}$ denote the agent's position at the current and previous time steps, respectively. $H$ is the height of the computational domain.
-The first term of equation \ref{eq:reward} penalises time consumption, thereby encouraging the agent to navigate quickly.
-The second term of equation \ref{eq:reward} rewards progress toward the target, while the last term of equation \ref{eq:reward} provides a large terminal reward for successful arrival within a defined proximity to the target.
+Here, $\bm{x}_t$ and $\bm{x}_{t-1}$ denote the agent's position at the current and previous time steps, respectively, and $H$ is the height of the computational domain.
+The first term of \eqref{eq:reward} penalises time consumption, thereby encouraging the agent to navigate quickly.
+The second term of \eqref{eq:reward} rewards progress towards the target, while the last term of \eqref{eq:reward} provides a large terminal reward for successful arrival within a defined proximity to the target.

-The RL training is conducted using the Soft Actor-Critic (SAC) algorithm, which aims to maximise both the expected cumulative reward (i.e. successful task completion) and the entropy of the policy (i.e. encouraging exploration).
-The optimisation objective is defined as:
+The reinforcement learning training is conducted using the soft actor-critic algorithm, which aims to maximise both the expected cumulative reward (i.e. successful task completion) and the entropy of the policy (i.e. encouraging exploration).
+The optimisation objective is defined as

 Here, $\pi$ denotes the policy, represented by a neural network that maps the observation state $s_t$ to a Gaussian distribution over actions $a_t$.
-The notation $\pi(\cdot \mid s_t)$ denotes that the policy is stochastic. $\pi^*$ denotes the optimal policy, i.e. the policy with optimized parameters $\phi^*$.
+The notation $\pi(\cdot | s_t)$ denotes that the policy is stochastic. $\pi^*$ denotes the optimal policy, i.e. the policy with optimized parameters $\phi^*$.
 The trajectory $\tau = (s_0, a_0, s_1, a_1, \ldots, s_t, a_t)$ represents a sequence of states and actions generated by the policy, and $\tau \sim \pi$ indicates that the trajectory is sampled from $\pi$.
-The reward function is $r_t(s_t, a_t, s_{t+1})$ defined in equation \ref{eq:reward}, and $H[\pi(\cdot \mid s_t)]$ is the entropy term that encourages exploration.
+The reward function is $r_t(s_t, a_t, s_{t+1})$ defined in \eqref{eq:reward}, and $H[\pi(\cdot | s_t)]$ is the entropy term that encourages exploration.

-The entropy $H$ of the policy $\pi$ at state $s_t$ is computed as:
+The entropy $H$ of the policy $\pi$ at state $s_t$ is computed as

-For a Gaussian distribution $\pi(\cdot | s_{t})$ over actions $a_t$ with mean $\mu(s_{t})$ and standard deviation $\sigma(s_{t})$, the entropy can be simplified as:
+For a Gaussian distribution $\pi(\cdot | s_{t})$ over actions $a_t$ with mean $\mu(s_{t})$ and standard deviation $\sigma(s_{t})$, the entropy can be simplified as

 The entropy $H$ encourages exploration by favouring more stochastic policies.
 The parameter $\alpha$ is a trade-off coefficient that balances the reward and entropy terms.
-Further details on the SAC algorithm can be found in \cite{haarnoja2018sac}.
+Further details of the soft actor-critic algorithm can be found in \cite{haarnoja2018sac}.